-The difference between total additions in the table above and purchases of property, plant, equipment and intangible assets in the consolidated statement of cash flows is due to capitalised allocated emission allowances, finance leases, capitalised borrowing costs and accruals for payments.
+The difference between total additions in the table above and purchases of property, plant, equipment and intangible assets in the consolidated statement of cash flows is due to capitalised allocated emission allowances, Norske Skog did not have any non-current assets held for sale at 31 December 2020. finance leases, capitalised borrowing costs and accruals for payments.
 Norske Skog has not capitalised borrowing costs in 2020 or 2019.

-Disposals in 2020 and 2019 were primarily related to scrapping of fully depreciated assets that no longer have any technical values.
+depreciated assets that no longer have any technical values.